MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 ------------------------------------------------------------------------------------------------------------------------

 The Test Result Collection Tool is a command line tool for pushing test result XML files and code coverage reports to the ALM Octane APIs.
-Supported XML formats are the ALM Octane / ValueEdge format and JUnit format.
+Supported XML formats are the ALM Octane / ValueEdge format, JUnit and NUnit format.
 Supported code coverage formats are JaCoCo XML, LCOV, and SonarQube reports.

 Usage